The Leftover Woman by Jean Kwok (HarperCollins)

 On one subject he is adamant.
 “A meal without rice is inconceivable.”
 He then provides the necessary components for a proper Thai meal: a relish, a soup, a curry, a salad (which, he says, is a “mistranslation” of what that dish truly--not the salad Westerners include in a meal but “ a lively assemblage of ingredients” whose “sprightliness adds savor and contrast”), and perhaps a simple stir-fried, grilled, or deep-fried dish.
 No need to worry about the food cooling before it’s served because “flavor is at its optimum just above room temperature.”

-In spite of his royalist leanings, Thompson is remarkably generous with recipes for street snacks, dishes made by lesser mortals, and ones that have migrated from other countries.
+In spite of his royalist leanings, Thompson is remarkably generous with recipes for street snacks, dishes made by more plebeian mortals, and ones that have migrated from other countries.
 He tells how to make Chiang Mai sausage and its distant cousin that comes from the Northeast.
 He gives recipes for dishes that are clearly spawned from poverty--minced rabbit curry and curried fish innards (the innards are discarded after making a stock but even so, the name does startle.)
-He divulges secrets that aren’t commonly known--a source for prepared spices is any Chinese medicine shop, since these are regarded as medicinal and are kept in wooden apothecary drawers.
+He divulges secrets that aren’t commonly known--a convenient source for prepared spices is any Chinese medicine shop, since these are regarded as medicinal and are kept in wooden apothecary drawers.

 All of this is embellished with stunning food photography, full-page and in color, almost suitable for framing and definitely appetite-enhancers.
 Thompson concludes with an extensive bibliography, six pages of sources written in English and four pages that list cookbooks and memorial books that are available only in Thai.